1967–68 Kangaroo tour of Great Britain and France: The squad's leadership

 The team was captain-coached by Reg Gasnier making his third and ultimately final Kangaroo Tour.
 Gasnier broke his leg during the first test at Headingley that saw him sit out the remainder of the English leg.
 He returned to the field in France but in a minor game against Les Espoirs in Avignon, he suffered a further break.
 This would ultimately cause him to announce his retirement from playing at the age of just 28.
 He later told in an interview that he never regretted his decision to retire, explaining that he had been playing rugby league virtually non-stop including juniors, junior representative games, the Sydney premiership, interstate games and international tours since the early 1950s, and felt it was about time that he started devoting more time to his family.

 Having led the team in four tour matches in England, Johnny Raper was appointed captain for the Third Test Match against Great Britain.
 Raper captained the side in each of the three Test Matches in France.

 Peter Gallagher led the team in three successive matches in England, culminating in the Second Test Match against Great Britain.
 He also was captain against Barrow, Bradford Northern and France B.

 Noel Kelly captained the Kangaroos in five matches, against Cumbria, Oldham, Widnes, Swinton and Pyrenees.
 Graeme Langlands led the team in two matches (Castleford and Catalans).
 Elton Rasmussen was captain in one match, against St Helens.

 The Kangaroo tourists were co-managed by Jack Drewes (NSW) and Harry Schmidt (Queensland).
 Alf Richards accompanied the team as masseur.

 Touring squad

 Match details - listing surnames of both teams and the point scorers - were included in E.E.
 Christensen's Official Rugby League Yearbook, as was a summary of the players' point-scoring, along with each player's age, height and weight.

-The Rugby League News published a summary of the Kanagroos' point scorers.
+The Rugby League News published a summary of the Kangaroos' point scorers.

 Noel Gallagher, Peter Gallagher, John Gleeson, Dennis Manteit and John McDonald were selected from Queensland clubs.
 Tony Branson and Allan Thomson were selected from clubs in New South Wales Country areas.
 The balance of the squad had played for Sydney based clubs during the 1967 season.